Imrauviel/CV-StyleTransfer/README.md

 # Summary

-Most of our code is from orginal StyleGAN2 [repo](https://github.com/NVlabs/stylegan2).
+Most of our code is from this StyleGAN2 [repo](https://github.com/justinpinkney/stylegan2).

+Our work is presented in Google Colabs presented at the begginig.

 We choose StyleGAN2, becuse across all (StyleGAN1, StyleGAN2, StyleGAN3), have the most pretrained models.